DFE-Digital/schools-experience/README.md

 There is also an `/healthchecks/api.txt` which is password protected using the above credentials and will perform a check against each of the configured API endpoints.

+## Parallel testing

+If you have plenty of cpu cores, it faster to run tests with parallel_tests

+1. Create the databases - `bundle exec rake parallel:create`
+2. Copy the schema over from the main database - `bundle exec rake parallel:prepare`
+3. Run RSpecs - `bundle exec rake parallel:spec`
+3. Run Cucumber features - `bundle exec rake parallel:features`